By: Susan Dugdale | Last modified: 06-24-2020 | First published: 04-01-2007

 This has the added advantage of making your speech more spontaneous and therefore 'real' for the audience.

-(Of course, a set of cue cards is also very reassuring if you're feeling anxious about remembering the sequence everything comes in and what you want to say about each step.)
+(In addition, a set of cue cards is also very reassuring if you're feeling anxious about remembering the sequence everything comes in and what you want to say about each step.)

 Answer: